Gimb0/Reverse-BindingShell/README.md

 # Reverse-BindingShell

-Reverse or binding shell written in Python3.
+## Description

-Works on Windows, Linux, Mac if python3 is installed.
+This is a reverse or binding shell written in Python3.
+I have gotten it to work on Windows, Mac, and Linux systems.

 ## Usage
 Linux and mac systems: